Camden Bauchner

 Meghan Carroll

 Meghan Carroll, LCSW received her MSW at Boston College and provides individual and couples therapy as a postgraduate fellow at the Psychotherapy Institute of Back Bay (PIBB).
-Prior to joining PIBB, she worked in residential and outpatient settings with adults facing a variety of psychological conditions including eating disorders, depression, anxiety, trauma, borderline personality disorder, and relationship issues.
-In addition to her work at PIBB, she is a clinical social worker at Klarman Eating Disorders Center at McLean Hospital in Belmont, MA.
+Prior to joining PIBB, she has worked in residential and outpatient settings with adults facing a variety of psychological conditions including eating disorders, depression, anxiety, trauma, borderline personality disorder, and relationship issues.

 Yael Elhadad

 Yael Elhadad, LCSW, received her masters from Boston College School of Social Work, and her BSW from the Hebrew University School of Social Work in Jerusalem, Israel.
-She is a postgraduate fellow at the Psychotherapy Institute of Back Bay (PIBB) and provides psychodynamic psychotherapy to individuals and couples.
+She has completed three years of postgraduate training at the Psychotherapy Institute of Back Bay (PIBB) and provides psychodynamic psychotherapy to individuals and couples.
 Yael is committed to providing a healing space in which individuals and couples could deepen their understanding of themselves and of each other.
 In addition to her work at PIBB, Yael completed a postgraduate fellowship at the Massachusetts Institute of Psychoanalysis (MIP).
 Yael provides therapy in English and Hebrew.

 Alanah Hall

 Alanah Hall, LCSW, completed her MSW and MPH at the University of Michigan and provides individual and couples therapy as a postgraduate fellow at the Psychotherapy Institute of Back Bay (PIBB).
 Alanah has experience providing outpatient psychotherapy to children, adolescents, and adults for a variety of challenges including anxiety, depression, and trauma.
 Alanah aims to support her patients in better understanding themselves as well as in navigating life transitions and complex relationship dynamics.
-She is committed to building a welcoming and inclusive space for all her patients.
 In addition to her work at PIBB, Alanah is completing a fellowship at HRS in Wellesley Hills providing psychodynamic psychotherapy to children and adolescents in a community health setting.
 Alanah has also contributed to research on prenatal development, women’s reproductive health, and social and economic policies.

 Kristen Popper

-Kristen Popper, LCSW, completed her MSW at New York University and provides individual and couples psychotherapy as a Fellow at the Psychotherapy Institute of Back Bay (PIBB).
-Prior to joining PIBB, she worked in hospital and outpatient settings with adults of all ages facing a variety of challenges including depression, anxiety, trauma, grief, relationship challenges, and chronic physical illness.
+Kristen Popper, LCSW, completed her MSW at New York University and provides individual and couples psychotherapy at the Psychotherapy Institute of Back Bay (PIBB).
+Prior to completing three years of post-graduate training at PIBB, she worked in hospital and outpatient settings with adults of all ages facing a variety of challenges including depression, anxiety, trauma, grief, relationship challenges, and chronic physical illness.
 Kristen also trained as a Fellow at the Boston Institute for Psychotherapy.